spacetelescope/STScI-STIPS/docs/installation.rst

 ************************************

 STIPS, Pandeia, and WebbPSF need the reference datasets.
-You will need to download the data and add them to your environmental path
+You will need to download the data and add them to your environmental path.

 1. Add the following paths to your bash environmental path.
 It is recommended that you add the path to your ``.bash_profile`` file::